Local Pittsburgh Radio

 Also known as All-Star Salute, this was a series of fifteen-minute variety shows, each hosted by Bill and each featuring one guest performer.
 The guest roster included Andy Williams, Tony Bennett and Gisele MacKenzie.
 We have four episodes and we know of at least two others.
 None of our material shows any dates for the series, but based on musical selections and guest stars, we're guessing they were heard in the summer of 1962.
 Ads included within the program are all for the National Guard.

-A scoped version of Andy Williams' evening on All-Star Salute
+A scoped version (music removed as a copyright precaution) of Andy Williams' evening on All-Star Salute

 Flight Plan for Music